thomasloven/lovelace-card-tools/README.md

 - `last_changed`
 - `last_updated`

-If the string does not match the template format, the original string is returned.
-Otherwise the requested value is returned, or an error message on failure.
+The function replaces any template found in the supplied string with the requested value, or an error message on failure.